Privacy-Preserving Community Detection for Locally Distributed Multiple Networks

 \section{Conclusion}

 Driven by practical data collection and the associated analytic challenges, we provide a powerful toolbox for community detection and estimation in multi-layer SBMs based on locally stored networks with privacy protection.
 In the toolbox, a new algorithm named \texttt{ppDSC} has been developed, and it is shown to be both communication-efficient and privacy-aware.
-We also propose a two-step bias-adjustment procedure to remove the biases caused by the RR perturbation and take the square of the private-preserved network matrices.
+We also propose a two-step bias-adjustment procedure to remove the biases caused by the RR perturbation and taking the square of the debiased adjacency matrices.
 The procedure is found to be effective both theoretically and numerically.
 Moreover, we have rigorously investigated the misclassification rate of the algorithm.
-We show how the privacy parameters affect the error bound.
-In particular, we demonstrate the effect of heterogeneity among population networks and the asymmetry roles of the privacy parameters $q$ and $q'$ on the estimation accuracy through rigorous theoretical justifications.
-The numerical experiments well support our theoretical findings.
+In particular, we show that when the number of machines and the effective heterogeneity are well-controlled, the misclassification rate of our distributed algorithm matches its centralized counterpart.
+More interestingly, our result indicates the best choice of privacy parameters under a given privacy budget $\epsilon$.
+In addition, we demonstrate the effect of heterogeneity among population networks and the asymmetrical roles of the privacy parameters $q$ and $q'$ on the estimation accuracy.
+The numerical experiments support our theoretical findings well.